Microsoft-Web/HOL-ASPNETMVC4/HOL.md

 	    _New template, using Razor and HTML5 markup (About.cshtml)._
     - **Updated JavaScript libraries**

-	    The MVC4 default template now includes KnockoutJS, a JavaScript MVVM framework that lets you create rich and highly responsive web applications using JavaScript and HTML.
+	    The ASP.NET MVC 4 default template now includes KnockoutJS, a JavaScript MVVM framework that lets you create rich and highly responsive web applications using JavaScript and HTML.
 Like in MVC3, jQuery and jQuery UI libraries are also included in ASP.NET MVC 4.

 	    > **Note:** You can get more information about KnockOutJS library in this link: [http://learn.knockoutjs.com/](http://learn.knockoutjs.com/).
 Additionally, you can learn about jQuery and jQuery UI in [http://docs.jquery.com/](http://docs.jquery.com/).
     - **ASP.NET Universal providers included in the solution**